 - 16.22 If an intangible asset's capacity to provide services has been affected adversely as a result of either: - (a) the entity having changed its strategy; or - (b) being affected by a reduction in external demand for its services, this might indicate that the useful life of, pattern of consumption of the future economic benefits embodied in, or residual value of, an intangible asset has changed since the most recent annual reporting date.
-If such indicators are present, an entity shall review its previous estimates and, if current expectations differ, amend the useful life, amortisation method or residual value as a change in accounting estimate (prospectively) in accordance with Section 9 Accounting Policies, Estimates and Errors.
+If such indicators are present, an entity shall review its previous estimates and, if current expectations differ, amend the useful life, amortisation method or residual value.
+The entity shall account for the change in useful life, amortisation method or-residual value as a change in accounting estimate (prospectively) in accordance with Section 9 Accounting Policies, Estimates and Errors.